South Australian Railways Redhen railcar: SteamRanger Heritage Railway

+Yorke Peninsula Railway

 Yorke Peninsula Railway (YPR) took delivery of railcar 435 from Islington Railway Workshops to its depot in Wallaroo in February 2000, following its purchase from Great Northern Rail.
-In April 2002, railcar 406 was moved from the Port Milang Historic Railway Museum to the YPR.
-The YPR's sole locomotive, T387 broke down in June 2003, but was repaired and returned to service.
-Rolling stock leasing company CFCLA offered the society to swap the locomotive with the Superchook set (2301, trailer 2501, 2302) and railcars 416 and 436.
-This offer was previously refused by YPR, but they agreed to it after T387 failed again in December 2003.
+In April 2002, railcar 406 was moved from the Milang Railway Museum to the YPR.
+Rolling stock leasing company CFCLA swapped the society's sole locomotive, T387 with the Superchook set (2301, trailer 2501, 2302) and railcars 416, 432 and 436.
 All railcars but 436 were transferred to Wallaroo, with 436 being stripped of parts and scrapped after an arson attack.
-The railway's first 2 redhens, 435 and 406 remained stored as a source of parts while the Superchooks and 416 were put into service.
+432, 435 and 406 remained stored as a source of parts while the Superchooks and 416 were put into service.
 They operated until the railway closed in 2009.
-435 was given to SteamRanger, who stripped remaining parts on it and placed it at Strathalbyn station for use by the art gallery at the station.
-406 was moved to the Big Orange tourist attraction in Monash, near Berri for use as a restaurant, but this proposal has since fallen through and the railcar is now for sale.
-The Superchooks were moved to private property in Coolac, NSW and remained there until they were moved to Kandos, NSW on 12 December 2021.
+432 was moved to the Hunter Valley, NSW, while 435 was given to SteamRanger, which stripped remaining parts on it and placed it at Strathalbyn station for use by the art gallery at the station.
+406 was moved to the Big Orange tourist attraction in Monash, near Berri for use as a restaurant, but this proposal never came to fruition and the railcar was purchased by the Bute Community Men's Shed, which had it moved to their site in Bute on 18 November 2024.
+It is intended to be restored as a museum and interpretive centre, then relocated to the former Bute railway station yard near the silo art, where the YPR once operated tourist trains.
+416 and the Superchooks were moved to private property in Coolac, NSW and remained there until they were moved near Kandos, NSW in February 2021.

 Preservation list

-This list contains all Redhens that have been in preservation, including those which have since been scrapped.
+This list contains all 300, 400, 820 and 860 class vehicles that were retained after original revenue service, including those which have since been scrapped.